-The Bonanza Creek LTER program has successfully engaged hundreds of youth in education and outreach programs concerning boreal forest ecology.
+The Bonanza Creek LTER program has successfully engaged in hundreds of outreach and education programs concerning boreal forest ecology.

 We collaborate with the Alaska Native Science Commission (ANSC) in their program to address the environmental and ecological concerns of Native Alaskans.
-We participate annually in a community meeting that ANSC organizes, with each year focusing on a different region of Alaska.
-We provide information on the long-term ecological changes that we observe and we listen to and discuss with Native leaders their concerns about environmental changes that affect their subsistence and cultural activities.
+We participate annually in a community meeting that ANSC organizes, providing information on long-term ecological change and listening and discussing with Native leaders their concerns about such changes.

-We work closely with numerous state and federal agencies and Native organizations through joint research programs, discussions of management issues, jointly organized seminars, training programs for agency staff, and participation on Citizens' Advisory Committee for the Tanana Valley State Forest.
-The active role that these managers have played in our LTER synthesis is indicative of the close working relationship that we have developed with resource managers in Alaska.
-We are also involved in the Interior Issues Climate Change Task Force, for example on the Climate Change Adaptation Advisory Group and Climate Change Education Group.
+We work closely with numerous state and federal agencies and Native organizations through joint research programs, discussions of management issues, jointly organized seminars, training programs for agency staff, and participation on the Citizens' Advisory Committee for the Tanana Valley State Forest.
+We are also involved in the Interior Issues Climate Change Task Force (e.g., the Climate Change Adaptation Advisory Group and Climate Change Education Group).
 Due to the continued national and international concern about climate warming, we are regularly interviewed by radio and television stations (including foreign media), newspapers, journals, and film crews.
-We have also provided testimony on climate change to U.S. House of Representatives, Committee on Science and Technology and to the Alaska Governor’s cabinet.
+We have also provided testimony on climate change to the US House of Representatives, Committee on Science and Technology and to the Alaska Governor’s cabinet.